-- (1) There is an annual embargo for transportation of live animals in the hold during certain periods, and additional embargos during other periods to certain destinations.
-Visit Air Canada's website for details. - (2) The maximum size kennel accepted on CRJ, CRA, Embraer and Beechcraft aircraft is the intermediate size kennel (32x22.5x24in. or 80x57x61cm). - (3) It is not recommended to transport animals on A319/320/321 aircraft from November 1 to March 31 due to limited heat in the hold.
-From November 1 to March 31 and any other time temperature is 0 degrees Celsius (32f) animals are not permitted on CRJ, CRA, and Embraer. - (4) It may not always be possible to transport animals when summer temperatures exceed 29.5C (85F) as not all aircraft are equipped with temperature controlled and ventilated baggage compartments. - (5) Additional piece, oversize, and overweight fees do not apply.
-First and/or second bag fees do not apply; animal is not considered part of the checked baggage allowance. - (6) A maximum of two animals of the same species, e.g. two dogs, or two cats, of comparable size up to 14kg each, that are used to cohabitation, may be carried in the same kennel. - (7) Maximum weight limit of 45kg (100lbs) including pet and kennel. - (8) Maximum dimensions may not exceed 292cm (115 in) in linear dimensions (length plus width plus height).
+- (1) There is an annual embargo for transportation of live animals in the hold during certain periods, and additional embargos on certain breeds or, during certain periods, to certain destinations.
+Visit Air Canada's website for details. - (2) The maximum size kennel accepted on CRJ, CRA, Embraer and Beechcraft aircraft is the intermediate size kennel (32x22.5x24 in. or 80x57x61cm). - (3) It is not recommended to transport animals on A319/320/321 aircraft from November 1 to March 31 due to limited heat in the hold.
+From November 1 to March 31 and any other

+- time temperature is 0 degrees Celsius.
+(32F) animals are not permitted on CRJ, CRA, Embraer and Beechcraft. - (4) It may not always be possible to transport animals when summer temperatures exceed 29.5C (85F) as not all aircraft are equipped with temperature controlled and ventilated baggage compartments. - (5) Additional piece, oversize, and overweight fees do not apply.
+First and/or second bag fees do not apply; animal is not considered part of the checked baggage allowance. - (6) A maximum of two animals of the same species, e.g. two dogs, or two cats, of comparable size up to 14 kg each, that are used to cohabitation, may be carried in the same kennel. - (7) Maximum weight limit of 45 kg (100 lbs) including pet and kennel. - (8) Maximum dimensions may not exceed 292 cm (115 in.) in linear dimensions (length plus. width plus. height).
 Dimensions of pet carrier, weight and breed of pet must be given at time of reservation. - (9) Animals will not be accepted more than 4 hours before scheduled departure (6 hours with prior arrangements). - (10) Certain breeds should not be transported in the baggage compartment due to increased risks of heat stroke and breathing problems when exposed to extreme heat or stressful situations.
 Customers should consult their veterinarian prior to travel.
-Visit Air Canada's website for details. - (11) Animals used for commercial intent such as those for sale, sled racing competitions etc. may require specific documentation for declared value, insurance and liability. - (12) Shipment of females in heat (oestrus) is not recommended. - (13) Kennel must have absorbent blankets, due to sanitary reasons.
+Visit Air Canada's website for details. - (11) Animals used for commercial intent such as those for sale, sled racing competitions etc. may require specific documentation for declared value, insurance and liability. - (12) Shipment of females in heat (estrus.) is not recommended. - (13) Kennel must have absorbent blankets, due to sanitary reasons.
 Newspapers are not recommended as ink can be toxic to animals.

-- (14) Kennels with wheels will only be accepted if the wheels are removed. - (15) Dog breeds classified as strong and aggressive (and mixesthereof) 6 months and older will only be accepted in reinforced kennels conforming to IATA Container Requirement 82.
-Passengers should contact the Carrier or review its website for more information. - (16) Brachycephalic (snub nose) dog breeds (and mixes thereof) are restricted by Air Canada and must be tendered through a listed company approved by the International Pet and Animal Transportation Association (IPATA).
-Passengers should contact the Carrier or review its website for more information. - (17) The following dog breeds (and mixes thereof) are embargoed by Air Canada: Wolf Dog, Pug, Bull Dog, Pekingese. - (18) Air Canada will not accept consignments of cats, dogs and non-human primates intended to be used for research and/or experimental purposes. - (19) Air Canada will not accept any dog or cat aged 6 months and above weighing less than 3 kilograms. - D. Fees - (1) Fee for carriage of animals in baggage compartment
+Customers should not use hay, wood shavings or straw as absorbent material if pet is traveling to international destinations. - (14) Kennels with wheels will only be accepted if the wheels are removed.

+- (15) Dog breeds classified as strong and aggressive (and mixes thereof) 6 months and older will only be accepted in reinforced kennels conforming to IATA Container Requirement 82.
+Passenger should contact the Carrier or review its website for more information. - (16) Brachycephalic (snub nose) dog breeds (and mixes) are restricted by Air Canada and must be tendered through a listed company approved by the International Pet and Animal Transportation Association (IPATA).
+Passenger should contact the Carrier or review its website for more information. - (17) The following dog breeds (and mixes thereof) are embargoed by Air Canada: Wolf Dog, Pug, Bull Dog, Pekingese. - (18) Air Canada will not accept consignments of cats, dogs and non-human primates intended to be used for research and/or experimental purposes. - (19) Air Canada will not accept any dog or cat aged 6 months and above weighing less than 3 kilograms.

+D. Fees